Adnn/notes_graphics/docs/rtr.md

 CIE's XYZ coordinates define a color's _chromaticity_ and _luminance_.
 _chromaticity diagram_, e.g; CIE 1931 taken by projection on the X+Y+Z=1 plane,
- is the lobe with the curved outline is the visible spectrum, with the straight line at the bottom called the _purple line_.
+ is the lobe with the curved outline being the visible spectrum, with the straight line at the bottom called the _purple line_.
 The _white point_ define the _achromatic_ stimulus.
 More perceptually uniform diagrams are developped, such as CIE 1976 UCS (part of the CIELUV color space).
 A triangle in the chromaticity diagram represent the _gamut_ of a color space, with vertices being the primaries.
-Given a $(x, y)$ color point on the chromaticity diagram and drawing a line with the white point give the _excitation purity_ (\~= _saturation_) as relative distance from the point to the edge, and the _dominant wavelength (\~= _hue_) as the intersection with the edge.
+Given a $(x, y)$ color point on the chromaticity diagram and drawing a line with the white point give the _excitation purity_ (\~= _saturation_) as relative distance from the point to the edge, and the _dominant wavelength_ (\~= _hue_) as the intersection with the edge.

 _spectral reflectance curve_ describes how much of each wavelength a surface reflects.